 DPAs are intended to ensure that corporate criminal conduct is subject to effective, proportionate and dissuasive penalties and to assist in meeting other objectives, including increasing detection and improving compliance and corporate culture.
 At the same time, a DPA regime may also help to mitigate unintended consequences associated with a criminal conviction for blameless employees, customers, pensioners, suppliers and investors.
 Additionally, in some cases, a criminal conviction could lead to job losses and wider negative implications to the economy.

-The Government of Canada will launch a consultation to seek stakeholder views on enhancing the Integrity Regime and on a possible Canadian DPA regime.
+The Government of Canada launched a consultation to seek stakeholder views on enhancing the Integrity Regime and on a possible Canadian DPA regime.

-Protection of your privacy is important to us, the personal information on this consultation is collected on a voluntary basis.
-All personal identifiers are anonymized.
+Protection of your privacy is important to us, the personal information on this consultation was collected on a voluntary basis.
+All personal identifiers were anonymized.

 - Government of Canada

 - Portage III Tower A 10A1